attdevsupport/att-html5-sdk/sdk/doc_src/guides/techtip_payments/README.md

 </code>

 ###Tip!
-You may wish to save the Authorization Code.
+Save the Authorization Code

-When either a single or recurring transaction is successful, the response returned from the AT&T will include an authorization code.
-You can use this to lookup this individual transaction as well.
+When either a single or recurring transaction is successful, the response returned from the AT&T API will include an authorization code that can be used to lookup the individual transaction.

 <code>